 Few Americans would disagree that the aim of US foreign assistance must be to help people help themselves.
-Whether the objective is to aid local farmers in increasing their crop production, to strengthen locally led efforts to fight corruption and protect human rights, or to support neighbors to rebuild after a natural disaster, assistance should empower and respond to local people and their needs.
-The most effective aid programs support local leaders as they take action to lift themselves and their communities out of poverty.
+Whether the objective is to aid farmers in increasing their crop production, to strengthen locally-led efforts to fight corruption and protect human rights, or to help communities rebuild after a natural disaster, assistance should empower and respond to local people and their needs.
+The most effective aid programs support leaders in developing countries as they take action to lift themselves and their communities out of poverty.

-But too often certain kinds of US foreign aid are slow, bureaucratic, politically driven, and implemented from the top down.
-And, as a result, US aid is not building local systems that tap the existing capacity and potential of developing countries to solve their own problems.
-This approach is unnecessarily costly, inflexible, and unsustainable; it duplicates efforts, reduces accountability for results, and drains talent from local institutions.
-Oxfam America believes donors should provide aid in ways that strengthen the compact between effective governments and active citizens.
-Oxfam advocates for reforms that let countries know what donors are doing (information), support countries’ own efforts to manage development (capacity), and better respond to country priorities (control).
+But too often certain kinds of US foreign aid are slow, bureaucratic, politically-driven, and implemented from the top down.
+And as a result, US aid is not building local systems that tap into the existing capacity and potential of developing countries to solve their own challenges.
+This approach is unnecessarily costly, inflexible, and unsustainable; it duplicates efforts, reduces accountability for results, and drains talent from developing country institutions.
+Oxfam believes donors should provide aid in ways that strengthen the relationship between effective governments and active citizens.
+Oxfam advocates for reforms that let countries know what donors are doing (transparency), support countries’ own efforts to manage development (capacity), and better respond to country priorities (ownership).

-With citizens and governments in the driver’s seat, development finance can be effectively deployed to strengthen local systems and right the wrong of poverty.
+With citizens and governments in the driver’s seat, development finance can be effectively deployed to strengthen local systems and end the injustice of poverty.

 Oxfam advocates with decision makers in Congress and the administration to improve the way the US government delivers aid.
-Oxfam advocates for legislation such as the Foreign Aid and Transparency Act, which will reform US aid; conducts research to determine how US approaches can build on the vast amount of enterprising and creative problem-solving skills that local leaders employ; and amplifies the voices of these leaders in Washington, DC.
+Oxfam advocates for legislation such as the recently passed Foreign Aid Transparency and Accountability Act of 2015, which will help make US aid more transparent and accountable; conducts research to determine how US approaches can build on the vast amount of enterprising and creative problem-solving skills that local leaders employ; and amplifies the voices of these leaders in Washington, DC.

 The US is the largest donor of official development assistance around the world in terms of absolute dollars.
 It’s important that these aid dollars be protected and spent in the right ways, especially in ways that end countries’ aid dependency.

-Oxfam America has published influential reports documenting the need for greater aid transparency and country ownership:
+Oxfam has published influential reports documenting the need for greater country ownership, transparency, and support for local actors:

 Goals & priorities